KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 - From "Repeat" drop-down, Pick "Daily" --To choose pipeline run frequency option.
 - Under "Time", pick the time you want to schedule the pipeline to run, say 6:00 PM GMT +1
 - Select the start date-time and end date-time of your schedule pipeline run from the "Start Date and Time" and "End Date and Time" calendar.
-- "Time Zone" .You have the option of selecting your time zone, but the default is the time zone you are based on, so it's advisable to go with the default time zone.
+- "Time Zone".You have the option of selecting your time zone, but by default the time zone is based on your location, so it's advisable to go with the default time zone.
 -  Then, click "Apply"
 ##### Pipeline Monitor.
 Go to Data Factory